msaroufim/UndergradPythonDS/README.md

 Since people seem to care about this stuff, I've added implementations of important undergrad algorithms in Python.
 I'm using [Problem Solving with Algorithms and Data Structures as a guide](http://interactivepython.org/runestone/static/pythonds/index.html).
 Open an issue if you'd like me to implement a specific one.

-So far I have:
+*Please use this for what it is: a study guide.
+Code has not been extensively. * So far I have:

 ## The Basics